 At the Estes Park Visitor Center, pick up a map of where to find little statues of pikas hidden around downtown.
 Kids will love to explore the River Walk while searching for the little critters.
 It might even get them excited enough to want to hike up to find real pikas!

 21. Star Gazing at the Observatory

 The Estes Park Memorial Observatory is a unique place for stargazing in the Rockies.
 Schedule a free tour for an opportunity to see stars and planets through powerful telescopes.

 Update 2021: The Observatory is currently closed due to the COVID-19 pandemic.
 Check their website for updates on re-opening.

 Like many towns with great food, one of our favorite things to do in Estes Park Colorado is eat.
 These are just a few of our favorite places to eat when we’re in town.

 Bird & Jim

 This newer restaurant popped up on our radar shortly before our weekend in Estes Park.
 When it was recommended while checking in at our hotel, we knew we had to try it.
 Bird & Jim specializes in locally sourced food and a curated wine and cocktail list.
 They also have local craft beers on tap.
 We went for happy hour, which gave us the opportunity to see the sunset over the Rocky Mountains over drinks and a light dinner.

-Oh how I love Mexican food.
+Oh, how I love Mexican food.
 We stopped here because we were starving and it was too early to get dinner.
 And a giant smothered burrito sounded like the perfect snack.
 Served with a side of rice and beans, the burritos here are easily enough for two.